 According to Trout Unlimited Biologist, Elliot Lindsay, “Improving riparian and aquatic health in the Piper Creek watershed will benefit the flora and fauna of the area, as well as the community.
 Restoring ecosystem services like flood and drought mitigation, and reliable supply of clean water, is one of the greatest benefits of protecting and restoring natural areas.”

-Additionally among the project partners and supporting organizations are The Red Deer River Naturalists, The Red Deer River Watershed Alliance, The Waskasoo Environmental Education Society, The Red Deer Garden Club, Alberta Food Matters, the Central Alberta Chapter of Trout Unlimited Canada, the Canadian Association for Rainwater Management - Prairie Chapter, and The City of Red Deer as landowner holding observer status.
+Additionally among the project partners and supporting organizations are The Red Deer River Naturalists, The Red Deer River Watershed Alliance, The Waskasoo Environmental Education Society, Alberta Food Matters, the Central Alberta Chapter of Trout Unlimited Canada, the Canadian Association for Rainwater Management - Prairie Chapter, and The City of Red Deer as landowner holding observer status.

 During the week of September 26th, 2016, the project Steering Committee organized the removal of the aging creek crossing which included a set of Field Days and planting sessions through the end of October to educate local residents on the benefits of living with beavers.
 The planting sessions focused on beaver habitat restoration and ensuring the long term health of the creek.
 In the spring of 2017, a week-long food forest and pollinator garden design and construction course was held, led by Canadian experts in these two areas.
-The focus was on learning the theory of edible forest gardening and pollinator habitat construction including hands-on planting of the garden alongside local volunteers.
+The focus was on learning the theory of edible forest gardening and pollinator habitat construction including hands-on planting of the garden alongside local volunteers under the expertise provided by Cynthia Pohl of Living Lands Landscape and Design and Javan Bernakevitch of All Points Land Design.
 Check out the pictures of the planting of the food forest HERE.